auth0/docs/articles/best-practices/rules.md

 [Redirect from rule](/rules/guides/redirect) provides the ability for implementing custom authentication flows that require additional user interaction (i.e. beyond the standard login form) and is triggered via use of [context.redirect](/rules/references/context-object#properties-of-the-context-object).
 Redirect from rule can only be utilized when using the [`\authorize`](/api/authentication#login) endpoint

 Redirection to your own hosted user interface is performed before a pipeline completes, and can be triggered *only once* per `context.clientID` context.
 Redirection should only [use HTTPS](?) when executed in a production environment, and additional parameters should be kept to a minimum in order to help mitigate [common security threats](/security/common-threats).
-Preferably the Auth0 supplied `state` being the only parameter supplied.
+Preferably the Auth0 supplied `state` is the only parameter supplied.

 Once redirected, your own hosted user interface will execute in a user authenticated context.
 You can obtain authenticity artefacts - e.g. an [ID Token](/tokens/id-token) in [OpenID Connect (OIDC)](/protocols/oidc), and/or an [Access Token](/tokens/overview-access-tokens) in [OAuth 2.0](/protocols/oauth2) - for a `context.clientID` context **that is not** the one which triggered redirect, and this can be achieved via the use of [silent authentication](/libraries/auth0js/v9#using-checksession-to-acquire-new-tokens).
-This will create a new pipeline which will cause all rules to execute again, and you can use the [`context`](#context-object) object within a rule to perform conditional processing (as discussed above).
+This will create a new pipeline which will cause all rules to execute again, and you can use the `context` object within a rule to perform conditional processing (as discussed above).

-Upon completion of whatever processing is to be performed, pipeline execution continues by redirecting the user back to Auth0 via the `/continue` endpoint (and specifying the state supplied).
+Upon completion of whatever processing is to be performed, pipeline execution continues by redirecting the user back to Auth0 via the `/continue` endpoint (and specifying the `state` supplied).
 This will cause all rules to execute again within the current pipeline, and you can use the `context` object within a rule to perform conditional processing checks.

 ### `user` object

 The [`user`](/rules/references/user-object) object provides access to a cached copy of the user account (a.k.a. [user profile](/users/concepts/overview-user-profile)) record in Auth0.
 The object provides access to information regarding the user without the need to access the Auth0 Management API - access which is both [rate limited](/policies/rate-limits) and subject to latency.

 Whilst the contents of the `user` object can be modified - for example, one rule could make a change which another rule could use to influence it’s execution - any changes made will not be persisted.
-There may be occasions when it becomes necessary to persist, say, [updates to metadata](/rules/guides/metadata#update-metadata) associated with a user, and the [`auth0`](#auth0-object) object can be used to perform such operations where required.
+There may be occasions when it becomes necessary to persist, say, [updates to metadata](/rules/guides/metadata#update-metadata) associated with a user and the [`auth0`](#auth0-object) object can be used to perform such operations where required.

 ::: note
 Updating a user via use of the `auth0` object ultimately results in a call to the Auth0 Management API.
-As the Auth0 Management API is both rate limited and subject to latency, caution should be exercised regarding when and how often updates are performed.
+As the Auth0 Management API is both [rate limited](/policies/rate-limits) and subject to latency, caution should be exercised regarding when and how often updates are performed.
 :::

 The [`context`](#context-object) object contains the `primaryUser` property which refers to the user identifier of the primary user.
 This user identifier will typically be the same as `user_id` property in the root of the `user` object.
 The primary user is the user that is returned to the Auth0 engine when the rule pipeline completes, and the `user_id` is a unique value generated by Auth0 to uniquely identify the user within the Auth0 tenant.
 This `user_id` should be treated as an opaque value.

 There are occasions when `primaryUser` must be updated as the primary user may change - i.e. the user returned to the Auth0 engine will be different from the user on rule pipeline entry.
 [Automatic account linking](/link-accounts#automatic-account-linking) being one of those occasions.
 On these occasions, a rule must update `primaryUser` to reflect the new primary user identifier.
-Note that this change *will not* affect any subsequent rule executed in the current instance of the pipeline; the 'user' object will remain unchanged.
+Note that this change *will not* affect any subsequent rule executed in the current instance of the pipeline; the `user` object will remain unchanged.

 #### Identities

 The `user` object also contains a reference to the identities associated with the user account.
 The `identities` property is an array of objects, each of which contain properties associated with the respective identity as known to the identity provider (for example the `provider` name, associated `connection` in Auth0, and the `profileData` obtained from the identity provider during the last authentication using that identity).
 [Linking user accounts](/link-accounts) creates multiple entries in the array.

 Each identity in the `identities` array also contains a `user_id` property.
 This property is the identifier of the user as known to the identity provider.
-Whilst the `user_id` property in the root of the `user` object *may* also include the identifier of the user (as known to the identity provider), as a best practice, use of the `user_id` property in an array identity should be preferred.
+Whilst the `user_id` property in the root of the `user` object *may* also include the identifier of the user as known to the identity provider, as a best practice, use of the `user_id` property in an array identity should be preferred.
 The `user_id` in the root of the user object should be treated as an opaque value and should not be parsed.

 #### Metadata

-The `user_metadata` property and the `app_metadata` property refer to the two different aspects of [metadata](/users/concepts/overview-user-metadata) associated with a user.
+The `user_metadata` property and the `app_metadata` property refer to the two different aspects of the [metadata](/users/concepts/overview-user-metadata) associated with a user.
 Both the `user_metadata` property and the `app_metadata` property provide access to cached copies of each.

 ::: warning
 Authorization related attributes for a user - such as role(s), group(s), department, job codes, etc - should be stored in `app_metadata` and not `user_metadata`.
 This is because `user_metadata` can essentially be modified by a user whereas `app_metadata` cannot.
 :::

 There may be occasions when it becomes necessary to persist, say, [updates to metadata](/rules/guides/metadata#update-metadata) associated with a user, and the [`auth0`](#auth0-object) object can be used to perform such operations where required.
-When updating either metadata object, it is important to be judicious regarding what information is stored: in line with [metadata best practice](/users/concepts/overview-user-metadata#user-metadata-best-practices), excessive use of metadata can result in increased latency due to excessive pipeline processing.
-Use of the `auth0` object also results in a call to the Auth0 Management API, so caution should be exercised regarding when and how often updates are performed - the Auth0 Management API being both rate limited and subject to latency too.
+When updating either metadata object, it is important to be judicious regarding what information is stored: in line with [metadata best practice](/users/concepts/overview-user-metadata#user-metadata-best-practices), be mindful of over excessive use of metadata, which can result in increased latency due to over excessive processing within the pipeline.
+Use of the `auth0` object also results in a call to the Auth0 Management API, so caution should be exercised regarding when and how often updates are performed - the Auth0 Management API being both [rate limited](/policies/rate-limits) and subject to latency too.

 ### `callback` function